Title

 In order to ensure a steady supply of copper concentrates for a major industrial project, all copper exporters in the Philippines must obtain prior clearance from the Ministry of Trade and Industry, as mandated by Letter of Instructions No. 1387.

-All copper exporters must obtain prior clearance from the Ministry of Trade and Industry (MTI) before making any copper export shipments.
+The Ministry of Trade and Industry (MTI) is instructed to require all copper exporters to obtain prior MTI clearance before making any copper export shipments.

-MTI shall give clearance only when the proposed export shipment does not adversely affect the supply and delivery of copper concentrates to PASAR.
+MTI clearance shall be given only when the proposed export shipment does not adversely affect the supply and delivery of copper concentrates to PASAR.

-The Central Bank is required to secure the MTI clearance as a condition before issuing an export clearance to copper concentrate exporters.
+The Central Bank shall require the MTI clearance as a condition for the issuance of an export clearance to the copper concentrate exporters.

-The MTI shall issue rules and regulations necessary to implement the instructions in the LOI.
+MTI is directed to issue the necessary rules and regulations to implement the instructions.

 Analyze Cases Smarter, Faster